akpw/mktxp/README.md

 ```

-At that point, we should be are ready for the `mktxp export` command that will get all router(s) metrics as configured above and serve them via a http server on default port 49090.
-In case prefer to use a different port, you can change it (along with other internal mktxp parameters) via ```mktxp edit -i```.
+At that point, we should be are ready for the main `mktxp export` command that will get all router(s) metrics as configured above and serve them to Prometheus via a http server on the default MKTXP port 49090. \
+In case a different port is preffered, it can be changed via the ```mktxp edit -i``` command.

 ## Grafana dashboard
-Now with all of your devices metrics safely in Prometheus, it's easy to visualise them with this [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)
+Now with your RouterOS devices configured metrics being exported to Prometheus, it's easy to visualise them with this [Grafana dashboard](https://grafana.com/grafana/dashboards/13679)

 ## Setting up MKTXP to run as a Linux Service
-If you've installed MKTXP on a Linux system, you can run it with system boot via adding a service:
+If you've installed MKTXP on a Linux system, you can run it with system boot via adding a service.

 ```
 nano /etc/systemd/system/mktxp.service